Color of clothing

 Sportswear

-A Standardized sportswear may also function as a uniform for sports teams.
-In team sports, opposing teams is usually identified by their clothing colors, while individual team members can be identified by the back number on their shirt.
+Standardized sportswear may also function as a uniform for sports teams.
+In team sports, opposing teams are usually identified by their clothing colors, while individual team members can be identified by the numbers on the backs of their shirts.

 List of notable garments by color name